chriskal96/claimer-detection/README.md

 ```

 The returned value will be the Claimer of the claim.
 If the value that the model returns is not an organisation or a person, or the predicted propability is bellow 0.01 then the reurned value will be 'Author' meaning the Author of the context.

+## Acknowledgments

+To train the models, already established libraries to preprocess the SQUAD dataset from HuggingFace Transformers were used, alterted in ways benefit to the project.
+A source of inspiration also was the run_squad script from HuggingFace Transformers.

+## Author
+<a href="https://github.com/chriskal96">Christos Kallaras</a><br/>